-The Proposed Action is the implementation of four steelhead hatchery programs, as described in Section 0.
+The Proposed Action is the implementation of four steelhead hatchery programs, as described in Section 1.3.
 The Action Area (Figure 5) of the Proposed Action includes habitat described as EFH for Chinook and coho salmon (PFMC 2003) within the Columbia and Snake River Basins.
+Because EFH has not been described for steelhead, the analysis is restricted to the effects of the Proposed Action on EFH for Chinook and coho salmon.